Douglas Abdell

 Douglas Abdell (born 1947) is an American sculptor, living and working in Málaga, Spain.

 Early life and education

 Abdell was born in Boston, Massachusetts in 1947, to parents of Lebanese and Italian origin.
 In 1970 he graduated from Syracuse University with a bachelor of Fine Arts in sculpture.

 Career

-Abdell is predominately a sculptor and has worked with cast and welded bronze, welded steel, and carved stone.
+Abdell is predominately a sculptor and work with cast and welded bronze, welded steel, and carved stone.
 In the early eighties he had a period of painting with oil, acrylics and mixed media collage works.
 In the last 30 years his work has been devoted to political and social themes related to the Mediterranean Countries and their history more specifically Phoenician and Arabic with their specific symbols and languages.
 The materials of these works are cast bronze, carved stone and etchings.
-He is currently living in Málaga, Spain.
+He is currently living and working in Málaga, Spain.